My Approach to Mental Health

 Welcome, and thank you for being here.

-Outside of therapy, you’ll likely find me spending time with my dog, learning new languages, or trying out new hobbies (and maybe not always finishing them)—little things that keep life interesting and remind me we’re all a work in progress.
+Outside of therapy, you’ll likely find me spending time with my dog, learning new languages, or trying new hobbies.
+I believe growth is ongoing, and that we are all learning ourselves as we go.

 Appointment Types